When should I notify VYRD after a loss or accident?

 VYRD should be notified directly after a loss, so long as it is safe to do so.

-Report your claim to VYRD online at VYRD.co by accessing your consumer portal or by contacting us at 844-217-6993.
+Report your claim to VYRD online at VYRD.co by accessing your customer portal or by contacting us at 844-217-6993.

 Even if you do not know the full extent of the damage, report your claim to VYRD as soon as you become aware of or suspect damage.
 A VYRD adjuster will contact you to discuss your loss and arrange an inspection of your property.